-8:30 a.m. – 1:30 p.m.
+TIME: 11:30 a.m. to 1:30 p.m.

-Embassy Suites Hotel, 1601 Belvedere Rd, West Palm Beach
+WHERE: Embassy Suites, 1601 Belvedere Rd, West Palm Beach, FL 33406

 We Are Better Together!

-Forward thinking nonprofit leaders like yourselves found an urgent need to create a space where leadership of nonprofit organizations could meet, share, and unify for a common cause – proving our value to Palm Beach County in both human and financial terms.
+Forward-thinking nonprofit leaders like yourselves found an urgent need to create a space where leadership of nonprofit organizations could meet, share, and unify for a common cause – proving our value to Palm Beach County in both human and financial terms.
 This is your Chamber where your concerns, your triumphs and your advocacy issues gather a stronger voice through the support of your colleagues.

 If you haven’t joined, you should!
 This is a unique organization and a unique opportunity for all of us to spend two hours a month talking with each other, hearing from experts on subjects that can help our organizations thrive, creating collaborative relationships, learning from each other, sharing ideas, developing advocacy around issues that affect us mutually, and just getting to know each other.
 So, don’t lose another minute.
 Join us now.
 Just fill out the form.